sverweij/mscgen_js/src/script/README.md

 :page_with_curl: code in [ui/interpreter/raster-exporter.js](ui/interpreter/raster-exporter.js)

 You might have noticed the [interpreter](https://sverweij.github.io/mscgen_js) also renders to jpeg and png.
-It uses the canvg library and it is _really_ trivial.
+It uses the canvas methods `drawImage()` (to render it on the canvas) and `toDataURL` to extract the raster.

 ## The controllers